caronc/nzb-subliminal/README.md

 __Note:__ This script was intended to be an [NZBGet](http://nzbget.net) _post-processing_ and _scheduling_ script wrapper for _Subliminal_.
-However, it also works perfectly fine as a standalone script for others too.
+The script will work with [SABnzbd](http://sabnzbd.org) (starting at v2.0.0+) and can also work fine as a standalone script for others too.
-See the _Command Line_ section below for details how you can easily use this on it's own (without NZBGet).
+See the _Command Line_ section below for details how you can easily use this on it's own (without NZBGet or SABnzbd).

 Subliminal Processing Script
 ============================